Prasath2001/Internship-AI4Society/SimilarityScores/README.md

-This folder contains similarity scores between train and test entities in TWC using raw graph statistics and neural embeddings method.
+The graphpaths notebook contains similarity scores between train and test entities in TWC using raw graph statistics and neural embeddings method.
 Dependencies : Download pre-trained embedding files for FastText, GloVe and ConceptNet Numberbatch.

 Raw graph statistics :